Maroc-OS/unclicker/README.md

-Set of tools for investigating iOS security internals, with particular focus on access control.
+Set of tools for paper in submission "iOS Access Control Demystified"